josephburgess/gust/README.md

 ## Authentication

-Gust uses a proxy api I set up and host privately, [breeze](http://github.com/josephburgess/breeze), to fetch weather data.
+gust uses a proxy api I set up and host privately, [breeze](http://github.com/josephburgess/breeze), to fetch weather data.
 This keeps the setup flow pretty frictionless for new users.

-When you first run Gust, it will:
+When you first run gust:

-1. Take you through a setup wizard
+1. A setup wizard will guide you through the initial configuration
+2. You'll be prompted to choose an authentication method:
+   - GitHub OAuth (one click sign up/in)
+   - Your own OpenWeather Map API key if you prefer not to use Oauth or need much higher rate limits
-2. Prompt you to authenticate with GitHub
+3. If you choose GitHub OAuth:
-3. Open your browser for the authentication process
+   - Your default browser will open to complete authentication
+   - No need to manually obtain or manage API keys
-4. Automatically store your API key for future use
+4. Your credentials will be securely stored locally for future use in `~/.config/gust/auth.json`

-After the initial setup, authentication is fully automatic and your API key will be securely stored locally.

-If for some reason any of this fails you should be able to attempt to setup/login again with the flags above.
+After this one-time setup, authentication happens automatically whenever you use the app.

+## Troubleshooting

+If you encounter any auth issues, you can re-run the setup wizard or use the `-L / --login` (Oauth) `-K / --api-key` (api key) flags to re-set your key or check the local config files.